 Lawyers committed to access to justice are encouraged to join the Luke’s Place Virtual Legal Clinic.
-Be part of an innovative project to provide summary legal advice to survivors of intimate partner violence.
+Be part of an innovative project that provides summary legal advice to survivors of intimate partner violence.

-We welcome applications to our virtual clinic from lawyers who are:
+We welcome applications to the Virtual Legal Clinic from lawyers who are:

 - Interested in the issue of violence against women

 - Willing to participate in a self-directed, accredited 3 hour online training

 - Able to commit to approximately of 2 to 4 hours a month providing pro bono summary legal advice